Joelstraley/Good-README-Generator-/README.md

 * [Tests](#Tests)
 * [Questions](#Questions)
 ## <a name="Installation">Installation</a>
-Install node.js and inquirer NPM
+Install Node.JS and Inquirer NPM before use
 ## <a name="usage">Usage</a>
-Install node.js and inquirere NPM before running
+Once Node.JS and Inquirer NPM are imported use command line to answer prompts

+Screenshot:
 ![alt text](https://raw.githubusercontent.com/Joelstraley/Good-README-Generator-/main/README%20Example.png)
 ## <a name="License">License</a>
 This is free and unencumbered software released into the public domain.